calendar tag arrow download print

 Development in volume

-As regards the relative proportion of publications, the Netherlands shows an increase in the scientific fields of Social Sciences and Health sciences and a decrease in Agricultural sciences, Natural sciences, and Engineering.
+As regards the relative proportion of publications, the Netherlands shows an increase in the Social Sciences and a decrease in Agricultural sciences, Natural sciences, and Engineering.
 The rise of China plays a major role in this decline.
-The proportion of Chinese publications in the fields of Agricultural sciences, Natural sciences, and Engineering increased more sharply between 2004 and 2020 than in the reference countries.
+The proportion of Chinese publications in the fields of Agricultural sciences, Natural sciences, and Engineering increased more sharply between 2006 and 2022 than in the reference countries.
 As a result, the proportion of Agricultural sciences, Natural sciences, and Engineering publications is declining in a large majority of the reference countries.
+The share of the Health Sciences remains the same.

 In the following sections, we discuss the citation impact score and the proportion of Dutch publications in greater detail by making explicit comparisons with the reference countries.